nsamol13/Dog-Image-Gallery-App/README.md

 - Prevents app from hanging indefinitely

 # 2. Invalid Breed Search
-Scenario: API returns 404 for an invalid or non-existent breed How it's handled:
+Scenario 2: API returns 404 for an invalid or non-existent breed How it's handled:
 - Error state displays: "Breed not found: {breed_name}"
 - User can retry with a different breed via breed selector
 - App remains stable and functional

 # 3. Network Unavailable
-Scenario: No internet connection at all
+Scenario 3: No internet connection at all
 How it's handled:
 - Catches connection exceptions
 - Displays user-friendly error message